 Minimum Requirements to Apply for Transfer Admission

-- Applicants are expected to be in good standing at the college or university they last attended and to have maintained a 2.0 GPA (out of 4.00) or higher, based on 24 semester college credits.
+- Transfer applicants are expected to be in good standing at the college or university they last attended and to have maintained a 2.0 GPA (out of 4.00) or higher, based on 24 semester college credits.

 - A college transcript(s) must be submitted to be considered for transfer admission, including official documentation for any Advanced Placement credit that may have been granted.

 - Applicants who have completed fewer than 24 semester college credits also must submit their high school transcript.
-Both the college and high school GPAs will be considered in the admission decision.
+Both the college and high school GPAs will be considered in the transfer admission decision.

-- ACT and SAT scores may fulfill athletic eligibility so sending scores is recommended for athletes.
+- ACT and SAT scores may fulfill athletic eligibility so sending scores is recommended for transfer student-athletes.

-- Students not meeting full admission standards are still encouraged to apply for admission.
-Goshen College takes a holistic approach to admission decisions and will consider the merit of each applicants’ academic record on an individual basis.
-Additional materials may be requested so that we can learn as much as we need to make our admission decision.
+- Students not meeting full admission standards are still encouraged to apply for transfer admission.
+Goshen College takes a holistic approach to admission decisions and will consider the merit of each transfer applicants’ academic record on an individual basis.
+Additional transfer application materials may be requested so that we can learn as much as we need to make our admission decision.

-- Students with diagnosed learning disabilities, who are otherwise qualified for admission to Goshen College, must provide documentation of their specific learning differences to the director of the Academic Resource and Writing Center in order to receive reasonable accommodation.
+- Transfer students with diagnosed learning disabilities, who are otherwise qualified for admission to Goshen College, must provide documentation of their specific learning differences to the director of the Academic Resource and Writing Center in order to receive reasonable accommodation.

 At Goshen College, transfer students are required to complete 16-27 credits in the Goshen Core (sometimes called “General Education” at other schools).
-Check out this chart of transfer course equivalents for Glen Oaks Community College, Hesston College, Indiana University South Bend, Ivy Tech Community College and Southwest Michigan College.
+Check out this chart of transfer course credit equivalents for Glen Oaks Community College, Hesston College, Indiana University South Bend, Ivy Tech Community College and Southwest Michigan College.